Code-Institute-Submissions/alexrwinter/README.md

 <h1 align="center">Alex R Winter: Post Production Sound</h1>

 <p>A professional website for a self-employed Sound Designer/Editor (who I will refer to as 'A Winter') working mainly for film and TV.
-The website includes a brief professional 'about' summary for Alex R Winter, a summary of services provided, project history, testimonials and contact details.
+The website includes a brief professional 'about' summary for Alex R Winter, a summary of services provided, project history, testimonials from previous collaborators/ clients and contact details.
 The fundamental purpose of the website is to encourage potential collaborators and clients to make contact with A Winter.</p>

-<p>B2B website...</p>
+<p>B2B rather than B2C: Visitors will not be purchasing anything on the website, and most likely not contacting for a quote on the first visit; instead they will be researching possible collaborators for a specific project, or looking for networking opportunities for future collaborations.
+The presence of an IMDb profile alongside many contact methods and a wide-reaching online presence (social media etc) will give a sense of reliability, which will be backed up by on-site testimonials.</p>

 <h2>Business Objectives</h2>
 - Promote the service provided (i.e.post production sound)<br>